Have you ever found that you and your client weren’t speaking the same language when talking about a shoot?

 A mood board is a perfect tool for collaborating with a client or a team of creatives.
 Using one will ensure that you’re on the same page in terms of the desired end result.

-Ideally, it’s great if the client provides you with a mood board or other assets to demonstrate what they are looking for.
-But often, they haven’t thought this far ahead.
+Ideally, it’s great if the client provides you with a mood board or other assets to demonstrate what they’re looking for, but often, they just haven’t thought this far ahead.
 Taking the lead by putting together some sample images to start the conversation is good client service and can go a long way in preventing communication breakdowns.

 What Is A Mood Board?